dmbarbour/wikilon/docs/AboutAO.md

 Cached evaluation over words is a natural fit for AO.
 We evaluate before linking anyway, we use a word many times within a dictionary.
 And in contexts like Wikilon, we'll frequently look up evaluations of words based on external HTTP requests.
 Incremental computing is one more reason among many.

-Explicit caching will be expressed by annotation:
+Explicit caching will be expressed by memoization annotation:

-        [computation]{&cache}
+        [computation]{&memo}

-Caching doesn't force immediate evaluation.
-Instead, this annotation tells our runtime to use the cache if/when we later choose to evaluate the object.
+Memoization doesn't force immediate evaluation.
+Instead, this annotation tells our runtime to use a memoization cache if we later evaluate.
 Caching may be heuristic, based on observed time/space tradeoffs.

-Developers can use simple techniques such as modeling suitable 'cache points' and batches in data structures to mitigate potential efficiency issues of fine-grained caching.
+Developers can use simple techniques such as modeling suitable memoization points and batches in data structures to mitigate potential efficiency issues of fine-grained caching.
 Careful use of stowage can also help, by reducing the serialization overhead for stowed fragments of the computation.

 #### Cache Design

 Caching can be implemented by taking a *secure hash* of the representation and performing a lookup.
 In case of `{%word}` tokens, we do not know whether those words would be linked during evaluation or preserved as symbols.
 So we conservatively include both the `{%word}` symbol and a reference to the word's linker object.

-        [{%foo}{%bar}{%baz}]{&cache}
+        [{%foo}{%bar}{%baz}]{&memo}

         cacheID = SecureHash {%foo}{%bar}{%baz} (foo)(bar)(baz)
             where (X) is cacheID of X's linker object